AnujPancholi/fullstackopen2020-part5/README.md

 Setting up the eslint config and scripts was pretty simple, I took the file as described in the course, added a rule of my own, removed one rule that was causing issues, and auto-corrected the linting errors throughout the project.

+## Exercise 5.7

+Added a flag to check if the details should be visible in the state, a function as a handler to toggle it, and the button itself that triggers this handler on click.

 ---